 The Oldway Connection

 During the Victorian times, guests would often bring their house servants with them and the hotel had rooms designated specifically for the staff of the aristocracy.
-The Oldway connection continued as in 1871, Issac Singer moved into the Victorian and Albert Hotel with his wife and children.
+The Oldway connection continued as in 1871, Issac Singer moved into the Victoria and Albert Hotel with his wife and children.
 The family stayed here whilst they were house-hunting.
 From the census of 1871, we can see it was used as a boarding house for all ages and professions.

 During the War